 The way I see it, you have two options available for helping to tune a linked server query.

 The first option is to force the query to run remotely.
 This is done by using the OPENQUERY() function.
-This function will force the query to be run on the remote server and by default will use the permissions defined in the linked server.
+This function will force query execution on the remote server.
+By default this option will use permissions defined in the linked server.
 We’ve already talked about the potential issue with permissions up above, so I won’t do that again here.

 The second option is to try rewriting the query.
 (I know many developers that just screamed at me to “STOP BLAMING THE CODE!”)
-Start with one table and the necessary predicates and add in additional tables and predicates until you find the one that changes the results from being executed remotely into ones that are done locally.
-That will help you identify which part(s) of the query are making SQL Server to switch to running locally.
+Start with one table, add the necessary predicates, then add additional tables and predicates until the results change from remote execution to local.
 Once identified you can then go about exploring some rewrite options.

 I’ve been writing queries for linked servers for about a dozen years now.
 These are the top three performance killers I have found to be common to many shops.
 Microsoft has done well to help remedy the permissions issue.
 However they are not so good as to write your queries for you (at least not yet).
-Until that day happens you are going to want to spend the extra time testing your queries to make certain that they are behaving as expected.
+Until then, you are going to want to test your queries to make certain that they are behaving as expected.